About the course

 Your placements will be carefully selected to ensure that they give excellent, but contrasting experiences and we are able to be geographically very specific to make travel times as limited as possible.
-As a partnership we invest heavily in our partner schools and this means you will have an expert school-based Mentor and a designated Senior Link in each placement school and they will be trained by, and work closely with the SCITT team to ensure that you have great input and support which allows you to develop rapidly:
+We have a committed and growing partnership of schools and in each year work with around 75 individual schools.

 July Orientation and Induction Week:

 - part-time Associate Teachers will attend at least three days, and ideally all five.